-National Weather Service (NWS) in Lincoln, IL, forecasts (for Decatur, IL) a mostly sunny day, with a high temperature of 91 F. The winds will be from the south at 10-15 mph, increasing to 15-25 mph, gusting to 35 mph in the afternoon.
-This evening will be mostly cloudy, with a 74% chance of showers and thunder, with a low temperature of 68 F. Winds will be from the south at 15-20 mph, gusting to 30 mph, and then decreasing to 5-10 mph after midnight.
+National Weather Service (NWS) in Albuquerque forecasts (for Socorro) a mostly sunny day, with a high temperature of 88 F. The winds will be from the south at 10-15 mph, increasing to 15-25 mph, gusting to 35 mph in the afternoon.
+This evening will be partly cloudy, with a 20% chance of isolated showers and thunderstorms, and a low temperature of 58 F. Winds will be from the south at 15-20 mph, gusting to 30 mph, and then decreasing to 5-10 mph after midnight.

-The NWS in Chicago, IL, forecasts (for Chicago, IL) a partly sunny day, with a high temperature of 87 F. The winds will be from the south at 5-10 mph, increasing to 20-30 mph, and gusting as high as 40 mph in the afternoon.
-This evening will be mostly cloudy, with a 70% chance of showers and thunderstorms, and a low temperature of 72 F. Winds will be from the south at 15-25 mph, gusting as high as 35 mph, but then decreasing to 5-10 mph.
+The NWS in Albuquerque forecasts (for Rio Rancho) a mostly sunny day, with a high temperature of 84 F. The winds will be from the south at 5-10 mph, increasing to 20-30 mph, and gusting as high as 40 mph in the afternoon.
+This evening will be mostly cloudy, with a 20% chance of isolated showers and thunderstorms, and a low temperature of 60 F. Winds will be from the south at 15-25 mph, gusting as high as 35 mph, but then decreasing to 5-10 mph after midnight.

 The visible satellite imagery is unavailable at this time.

-The surface observations (from the SPC Mesoscale Analysis Map) show mild temperatures and high humidity (based on the surface dewpoint depressions).
-The skies are mostly clear, and the winds are light.
-There are no major frontal boundaries present over the state, though there is a strong dryline in the eastern third of the state.
+The surface observations (from the SPC Mesoscale Analysis Map) show cool temperatures and low humidity (based on the surface dewpoint depressions).
+The winds are light, and there are no major frontal boundaries present over the state, though there is a strong dryline in the eastern third of the state.

-Synoptically speaking, the 300 mb NAM chart (from Unisys) shows moderate zonal flow over much of the state, as a weak jetstreak moves over the northern part of the state this afternoon.
+Synoptically speaking, the 300 mb NAM chart (from Unisys) shows moderate southwesterly flow ahead of the approaching trough.

 The 500 mb NAM chart shows no strong vorticity advection over the state today.
 This image has been excluded from today’s post.

-The 850 mb NAM chart shows no major thermal advection over the state today.
-This chart has been excluded from today’s post.
+The 850 mb NAM chart shows no strong thermal advection over the state today.
+This image has been excluded from today’s post.

 Thank you for reading my post.